 Cheese pies are one of the most commonly consumed food items in all Greek bakeries.
 They make for a great breakfast Greeks usually eat on-the-go, as they combine delicious pastry with a good dose of cheese for protein.
 That being said, there are many types of cheese pies that come in all shapes and sizes, but the two main variations are in regard to the type of pastry used.
 Puff pastry and kourou phyllo are the two most commonly used and although they are very different from one another both in texture and taste, they are equally addictive!
 On our food tour you will stop at one of the oldest bakeries in the area where you will taste the kourou pastry.
 This little bakery is simply exquisite as it is completely unchanged from how it was 100 years ago when it was first established; a marvelous trip back in time!

 6. Greece is a Great Place for Vegetarians

 Oven-baked stuffed tomatoes (gemista) - credits: zi3000/Shutterstock.com

-You can explore Greek gastronomy with our other food-oriented Athens tours like our Night Food Tour & Wine Tasting, Night Crawlers, or the hand-on Tasting Greece Workshop: all carefully created to satisfy the foodies out there who want a healthy dose of Greek gastronomy!
+You can explore Greek gastronomy with our other food-oriented Athens tours like our Night Food Tour & Wine Tasting, Athens Evening Highlights Tour with Meze Dinner, or the hand-on Tasting Greece Workshop: all carefully created to satisfy the foodies out there who want a healthy dose of Greek deliciousness!